 3 cloves garlic, halved [I mince]

-8 fresh prune plums, cut in half and pitted [if plums are not in season, I use prunes]
+8 fresh prune plums, cut in half and pitted [ I add later and if plums are not in season, I use prunes]

-2 tablespoon chopped fresh Rosemary [or 1 T dried Rosemary]
+2 T chopped fresh Rosemary [or 1 T dried Rosemary]

 Salt and pepper to taste

-Place the remaining ingredients [except apricots and plums] in a saucepan and heat to simmering.
 Simmer for 5 minutes, and then pour [ABOUT ½ ] the warm marinade over the pork.
 Let cool to room temperature.
+[I cover and put straight in the refridgerator.]
 Cover the bowl and let pork marinate, turning the meat occasionally, in the refrigerator at least 4 hours. [good when you have the time, I often do less]